Nina Verchinina: Career

 Verchinina made her stage debut with the Ida Rubinstein company in 1929.
-She joined the Ballets Russes de Monte Carlo in 1932, remaining with the troupe in its various formations throughout the 1930s under the direction of René Blum, Leonide Massine and Col. W. de Basil.
+She joined the Ballets Russes de Monte Carlo in 1932 and remained with the troupe in its various formations throughout the 1930s under the direction of René Blum, Leonide Massine and Col. W. de Basil.
 Massine created major roles for her in his large-scale symphonic ballets Les Présages, Choreartium and Symphonie fantastique, and her dynamic style drew strong critical praise from contemporary critics.

 Alongside her classical repertoire, Verchinina performed character roles including Chiarina in Le Carnaval and parts in Le Beau Danube, Le Soleil de Nuit and Prince Igor.
 She also worked in San Francisco and across South America while developing her choreographic interests.

 Verchinina toured Australia in 1939–40 with de Basil's Original Ballet Russe.
 She arrived on the SS Orcades in Sydney on 18 December 1939.
-Renowned locally for her role as Action in Massine's Les Présages, she performed as a leading dancer of the troupe before departing for the United States aboard the SS Monterey on 20 September 1940.
+Renowned locally for her role as Action in Massine's Les Présages, she performed as a leading dancer of the troupe before she departed for the United States aboard the SS Monterey on 20 September 1940.

 During the Second World War Verchinina built a significant reputation in Cuba and South America while maintaining ties with de Basil.
 After the war she returned to Europe to tour, and in 1946–47 served as ballet mistress at the Teatro Municipal in Rio de Janeiro, which later became her long-term home.

 In the late 1940s and early 1950s Verchinina founded several companies, including one touring Spain in 1949 and another, Ballet Nina Verchinina, in Rio.
 She choreographed for institutions in Argentina and Brazil, creating ballets such as Pastoral Symphony, Narcisse, Rhapsody in Blue and Salome.
 She later established a studio in Copacabana and continued teaching internationally.